Zacky019283/RimDominion-RimWorld-mod/README.md

 This mod patches the World Generator to create a more realistic geopolitical landscape:

 - **Faction Clusters**: Settlements spawn in groups centered around their respective Capitals based on geographic proximity.
-- **Dynamic Loyalty (Encirclement)**: If a settlement is isolated or completely surrounded by foreign factions, its allegiance will automatically flip to the dominant neighbor to maintain territorial integrity.

 ### 3. "Total Annihilation" Siege System